 The installation of plexiglass or other physical barriers is primarily recommended for retail and food service environments.
 In some instances, it may be approved for reception, intake and service areas where close face-to-face interactions are required.
 For further information, visit bfas.syr.edu/facilities/campus-planning-design-construction.

 Personal Protective Equipment (PPE) Guidance

-Syracuse University requires face masks or face coverings for all students, faculty, staff and visitors while on campus and in the presence of others, and in public settings where social distancing measures are difficult to maintain.
+Syracuse University requires face masks or face coverings for all students, faculty, staff and visitors while on campus and in public settings—indoors and outdoors.
 If you have an underlying health condition that precludes you from wearing a mask, you may request a reasonable accommodation through the Office of Equal Opportunity, Inclusion and Resolution Services.

-You can wear your own cloth face covering or the masks provided to you upon your return to campus.
+You can wear your own cloth face covering as long as it meets the CDC’s face mask recommendations and does not contain symbols, words or objects that violate any University policies.
 Cloth face coverings should be washed between each use.